 - Embrace technology.
-Anyone I know personally will be laughing.
-I repel technology.
-However, new project management formats are being developed to help compliance groups manage and follow legal obligations.
+New project management formats are being developed to help compliance groups manage and follow legal obligations.
 The IT system must be set up so that busy professionals can’t hit “dismiss” and overlook a compliance obligation.

 - Resources will have to be dedicated to the compliance effort.
 It isn’t an afterthought.
 Trade compliance must have a seat at the table along with other serious risks.